Vehicle registration plate: Vanity and specialty plates

-In some countries, people can pay extra and get "vanity plates": registration plates with a custom number (character set).
+In some countries, people can pay extra and get "vanity plates": registration plates with custom text.
 For example, a vanity registration plate might read "MY TOY".
 Generally vanity plates are not allowed to have profane, offensive or obscene messages on them, and of course they must also be unique.
 (DMVs of US states have sometimes received complaints of offensive vanity plates.)

 Many countries allow licensed amateur radio operators to obtain registration plates (labeled "Amateur Radio") with their call signs printed on them, allowing public service officials controlling access to disaster areas to immediately recognize and allow operators into the areas, facilitating their provision of crucial emergency communications.
 Some U.S. states charge lower fees for ham radio plates than for vanity plates.
 For example, in Virginia the annual cost of an amateur radio vanity plate is a mere $1.

-In the U.S., most provinces of Canada, and Australia, vehicle owners may also pay extra for specialty plates: with these, the sequence of letters and numbers is chosen by the licensing agency – as with regular plates – but the owners select a plate design that is different from the normal registration plate.
+In the U.S., most provinces of Canada, and Australia, vehicle owners may also pay extra for specialty plates: with these, the sequence of letters and digits is chosen by the licensing agency – as with regular plates – but the owners select a plate design that is different from the normal registration plate.
 Fees for specialty plates are usually channeled to a specific charity or organization.
 For example, California has issued the "Yosemite plate" and "whale tail plate," both aimed at conservation efforts in the respective domains.
 Some jurisdictions allow for these special plates to also be vanity plates, usually for an additional fee on top of the cost of the plate.

 In some Australian states, it is possible to purchase "personalized plates", where an individual can choose the color, design, and sometimes even the shape and size of the plate, as well as the displayed text.
 For example, the government of the state of Queensland offers a wide range of possibilities for customization, including some emoji.
-Another style of plate that is common in some states of Australia is "Euro Plates", which are the same size as European plates (rather than the narrower taller Australian plates) to fit on the numberplate holders in European cars.
+Another style of plate that is common in some states of Australia is "Euro Plates", which are the same size as European plates (rather than the narrower taller Australian plates) to fit on the number plate holders in European cars.

 The world record for the most expensive registration plate is US$14 million.
 The registration plate "1" was bought at an auction in Abu Dhabi.